openfaas/faasd/README.md

 See [ROADMAP.md](docs/ROADMAP.md)

+Want to build a patch without setting up a complete development environment?
+See [docs/PATCHES.md](docs/PATCHES.md)

 Are you looking to hack on faasd?
 Follow the [developer instructions](docs/DEV.md) for a manual installation, or use the `hack/install.sh` script and pick up from there.